 Dental disease is a very big problem in our pets.
 It is to do with the feeding of poor quality pet food and a change in the mouth confirmation (dentition and abrasion) from over breeding or selecting specific genetic traits and forgetting about the teeth.
-At Vet HQ we strive to provide a service similar to what your dentist and oral hygienist can offer.
+At Vet HQ, we strive to provide a service similar to what your dentist and oral hygienist can offer.

 We have state of the art IM3 dental machines and trained nurses to assist.
 We have dental radiology to ensure all hidden disease is noted and we will follow up with regular visits, dietary advice and supplement advice to ensure ongoing prophylactic care.

-The Dental Procedure involves:
+What The Dental Procedure Involves

-Vet HQ has the CR7 Vet Advanced dental Xray unit.
-We are one of the first in the country to have this machine.
-It offers us the ability to look under the gum and assess the damage and again offer a more complete service.
-Dental xrays as they do in human dentistry are now an integral component of treatment so we can look after not only the crown but the root as well.
+Vet HQ has the CR7 Vet Advanced Dental X-ray unit.
+We were one of the first in the country to have this machine.
+It offers us the ability to look under the gum and assess the damage and offer a more complete service.
+Similar to human dentistry, dental x-rays are now an integral component of pet treatment so we can look after not only the crown but the root as well.

-Post Op Medications:
+Post Op Medications

 Antibiotics will be used should extractions occur or if there is significant gingivitis.
 This is to prevent bacterial translocation into the blood stream that could cause serious problems.
 Dental disease has been linked to kidney disease, cardiac disease and strokes in people.
 Pain relief will be dispensed should we feel your pet will be uncomfortable.

-Post Op Checks:
+Post Op Checks

 After 10 days we have a recheck consultation with the vet at no charge.
-At that time a plaque disclosing solution is used to highlight the plaque adherence.
-We then teach you the client how to brush the teeth adequately and demonstrate at the time the success of brushing.
+At that time a UV light is used to highlight the plaque adherence.
+We then teach you, how to brush your pet’s teeth adequately and demonstrate at the time the success of brushing.
 We will talk about other ways to reduce plaque adherence.
-This includes Raw bones (not cut in half), Hills t/d diet and Oral gels.
+This includes raw bones (not cut in half), synthetic bones (Oravet), and Hills t/d diet.